NRAO

 • It almost certainly has to run from the account that installed AIPS.

-• You must run from an account that is able to send mail.
+• You should run from an account that is able to send mail.
+(Our Mac systems only sporadically support sendmail however.)
 Please make sure that the $SYSLOCAL/UPDCONFIG file specifies mail account(s) that are read regularly.
 Some sites start their cron job and fail to notice that it fails on a daily basis and fail to read the e-mails we attempt to send them asking for things to be corrected.
-It helps if you notify us to give us a person to contact regarding your MNJ.
-Or better yet, subscribe yourself with the list manager form.
+Please subscribe yourself to the MNJ manager e-mail group.

 • That's it.
 Given halfway reasonable network connectivity, you should be able to let it run unattended if you have cron run the MNJ.